 Introduction to Gordon Growth Model

-The Gordon Growth Model is also called the dividend discount model is a kind of valuation of stock methodology where one uses it to calculate the intrinsic value of the stock and this model is very useful because it eliminates any externals factors like prevailing market conditions.
-Also, it comes very handy because investors can easily use it for comparing companies that necessarily does not have to be from the same industry by using this user-friendly model.
+The Gordon Growth Model also called the dividend discount model is a kind of valuation of stock methodology that one uses to calculate the intrinsic value of the stock and this model is very useful because it eliminates any external factors like prevailing market conditions.

 Gordon growth model is a valuation model where the dividend related to a stock gets distributed and the calculation involves discounting of the dividend based on the present value.
 So we see the time value of money plays a major role here.
 It is a very effective method to determine the valuation of the stock or find the intrinsic value of the stock pertaining to a company.
 It majorly excludes all the external market conditions and only considers the fair value of the stock.
 In this method, the time value of money plays a major role.

 The formula for the Gordon Growth Model is as follows:

 The metrics included in the Gordon Growth model are D1 which is described as the expected annual dividend per share for the upcoming year; k which is defined as the rate of return required and finally g which is the expected dividend growth rate

 A classic example of Gordon ‘s growth model can be a scenario where we assume a manufacturing-based in the US paying a dividend of $10 and the expected growth rate is 6% every year.
 The rate of return which is required by the investor investing in this company is 9%.
 Our aim is to calculate the intrinsic value of this stock.